cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 **{% fa fa-exclamation-triangle red %} You passed the `--record` flag but did not provide us your Record Key.**

-You may receive this error when trying to run Cypress tests in [Continuous Integration](https://on.cypress.io/continuous-integration).
-This means that you did not pass a specific record key to: `cypress run --record`.
+You may receive this error when trying to run Cypress tests in {% url 'Continuous Integration' continuous-integration %}.
+This means that you did not pass a specific record key to: {% url '`cypress run --record`' cli-tool#cypress-run-record %}.

 Since no record key was passed, Cypress checks for any environment variable with the name `CYPRESS_RECORD_KEY`.
 In this case, that was also not found.

-You can get your project's record key by running the terminal command: `cypress get:key` or by locating it in your settings tab in the Desktop or in the [Dashboard](https://on.cypress.io/dashboard).
+You can get your project's record key by locating it in your settings tab in the Desktop or in the [Dashboard](https://on.cypress.io/dashboard).

 You will want to then [add the key to your config file or as an environment variable](https://on.cypress.io/guides/continuous-integration#section-acquire-a-cypress-secret-key).